Dna Through A Microscope

 1. Light Microscopy: The Basics and Limitations

 Light microscopy, the most basic type of microscopy, uses visible light to illuminate the sample.
 While it's relatively simple and inexpensive, it has limitations when it comes to visualizing DNA.
 The resolution of light microscopy is limited by the wavelength of light, meaning it can't resolve details smaller than about 200 nanometers.
-Individual DNA molecules, which are only a few nanometers in diameter, are far too small to be seen with a standard light microscope.
-However, light microscopy can be used to visualize larger structures containing DNA, such as chromosomes during cell division (mitosis and meiosis).
+In practice, individual DNA molecules, which are only a few nanometers in diameter, are far too small to be seen with a standard light microscope.
+On the flip side, light microscopy can be used to visualize larger structures containing DNA, such as chromosomes during cell division (mitosis and meiosis).
 Staining techniques are crucial for visualizing these structures.

 2. Fluorescence Microscopy: Unveiling the Glowing DNA